ibackus/sphglass/README.md

 ```

 # More information
+This works best on boxes that are close to cubic.
+Waves can be generated in long, narrow boces.
 The algorithm used here for generating a glass is pretty simple.
 The procedure is:
  1. Generate random particle positions in a box
  2. Create a tipsy snapshot with only gas particles
  3. Time evolve in a periodic box with no gravity and lots of artificial